seanbutler/Morris/README.md

 - [ ] Syntactic Sugar Makes State and FSMs
 - [ ] Machines and States are first class objects

 ## Why?

+Sometimes you just want to program a game and not worry about the associated technology.
+No CMake, windowing or opengl configuration and linking woes.

 There was a time when if you wanted to make a game Borland Turbo Pascal was a good way to do it.
 The language was high level enough that you could focus on the goals.
 The graphics and so on were integrated with a BGI and/or the VGA was well understood enough to be a stable target.